Irwin wins at Oulton to lead British Superbikes

 Glenn Irwin edged out Haslam by 0.062 seconds in race three.
 Kyle Ryde, Bridewell, Brookes and Hickman rounded out the top six.

-Irwin sits on 91 points, with Brookes and Bridewell both on 87, ahead of round three at Donington Park on 20-21 May.
+Irwin, who has now won nine individual BSB races, sits on 91 points, with Brookes and Bridewell both on 87, ahead of round three at Donington Park on 20-21 May.

 Alastair Seeley was denied a potential victory in the Superstock 1000cc class when he was involved in a collision with Alex Olsen on lap 12 of 14 while leading, both riders and their machines ending up in the gravel trap.